joshuawenning/base-apparel-coming-soon-page/readme.md

 - [CSS nesting](https://developer.mozilla.org/en-US/docs/Web/CSS/Guides/Nesting) to group components
 - Modern CSS colors, using space-separated values instead of commas (e.g. `rgb(255 0 0 / 0.5)`)

+### Process
+My first step was improving the provided assets, up-scaling the photos by 2X for better resolution (using Adobe Photoshop's AI-powered engine), and creating an appropriate favicon based on the logo.
+I then wrote out semantic HTML, and created a few CSS custom properties for theming.
+The brief accounted for reporting two error messages depending on the form submission.
+These can be handled quite elegantly using the browser's native validation features provided in the HTML.
+But for custom designed messages, I wrote a simple script that can validate and toggle a class (`.form-group--error`) to show the appropriate errors.

 ## Build
 Simply clone the repo `gh repo clone joshuawenning/base-apparel-coming-soon-page` and spin up a local server in the root directory.
 ```